 The base editing technology proved very effective, with minimal unwanted deletions.
 This study also confirms that the AAV delivery technique can really help in the drive to combat genetic disorders.

-Researchers in this study observed that cells that were not edited continued dying, making deafness to come back.
+Researchers in this study observed that cells that were not edited continued dying, making deafness come back.
 They expressed the need for further research before this method could be used for treating humans.